-Girard Medical Center traces its beginning to 1877 when Children's Ecmeopathic Hospital opened on 8th and Popular Streets.
+The Behavioral Wellness Center at Girard traces its beginning to 1877 when Children's Ecmeopathic Hospital opened on 8th and Popular Streets.
 The hospital merged with St. Luke's Industrial Dispensary in 1927 to form St. Luke's & Children's Hospital.
 In the late 1930's the hospital began providing treatment for alcoholism - one of the first hospitals to do so.
 The hospital was renamed for its medical director in 1978 and called James C. Giuffre Medical Center.
 In 1989 the name was changed to Girard Medical Center.

 On August 17, 1990 two competing hospitals, Girard Medical Center and St. Joseph's Hospital, consolidated to form North Philadelphia Health System.
 In March 2016, St. Joseph's Hospital closed their medical/surgical care services and integrated fully on the Girard Medical Center campus.
 Detox and Med Reb services moved to Girard Medical Center's campus and the behavioral health services were expanded to include an additional extended acute inpatient unit.
-With the addition of this unit, we are collaborating with the city and state to provide mental health services that help transition individuals out of Norristown State Hospital and the city's judicial system, into lower levels of care within the community.
+With the addition of this unit, we collaborated with the city and state to provide mental health services that help transition individuals out of Norristown State Hospital and the city's judicial system, into lower levels of care within the community.

-Adapting to the needs of the community it serves, North Philadelphia Health System is unique in that it offers a comprehensive continuum of care in addiction and psychiatry services, including detoxification, residential, inpatient, intensive outpatient, and outpatient services.
+In 2019, the name was changed to The Behavioral Wellness Center at Girard.
+Adapting to the needs of the community it serves, The Behavioral Wellness Center at Girard is unique in that it offers a comprehensive continuum of care in addiction and psychiatry services, including detoxification, residential, inpatient, intensive outpatient, and outpatient services.
 Through these services we are helping to address issues at the forefront of local and national concerns: including severe mental illness, forensic mental healthcare, opioid addiction, substance use, and homelessness.